Troubleshooting

 2. Go to the Settings section

-You can also follow the Wi-Fi Setup Guide for step-by-step instructions.
+You can also follow the Wi-Fi Setup Guide for step-by-step instructions below:

 If the charger is far from the router or behind thick walls: